weeeBox/mobile-system-design/exercises/caching-library.md

 > **Candidate**: "Should the permanent cache storage be transferred between platforms?"
 > **Interviewer**: "No."
 > **Candidate**: "In this case, we don't need storage binary compatibility".
-> **Candidate**: "I would separate the library into two modules: 1) common code (written in C/C++); 2) native implementation/adapters (Java/Kotlin/Swift/Objective-C)."
+> **Candidate**: "I would separate the library into two modules: 1) common code (written in C/C++); 2) platform implementation/adapters (Java/Kotlin/Swift/Objective-C)."
 > **Candidate**: "The Journal, the Cache Eviction, and the Database interface would be included in the common module; the rest would be included in the implementation module."
 > **Candidate**: "However, I would be very cautious around using native code: 1) hard to debug; 2) hard to read crash logs; 3) need to compile for all supported architectures (arm7, arm64, x86, etc); 4) more likely to crash the host app (instead of just throwing an exception).
 5) harder to develop compared to modern languages.
-6) iOS/Android developers are more likely to submit pull-requests if the codebase is native to their platform (assuming open-source)."
+6) iOS/Android developers are more likely to submit pull-requests if the codebase built specifically for the target platform (assuming open-source)."

 ## Major Concerns and Trade-Offs